phanumat/Documentation/smartapp-developers-guide/state.rst

 The general flow for SmartApp state is as follows:

 #.
 When a SmartApp or Device Handler is scheduled for execution, the ``state`` object is populated with the values from the database.
-The SmartThings platform also makes a copy of the contents of ``state`` prior to execution, for later comparison.
+The PEA HiVE platform also makes a copy of the contents of ``state`` prior to execution, for later comparison.
 #.
 SmartApp or Device Handler execution begins, and can add, read, or modify the contents in the ``state`` object just as with any other map.
 #.
 Execution ends.
-The SmartThings platform compares the ``state`` object at execution ends with the contents of ``state`` before execution began.
+The PEA HiVE platform compares the ``state`` object at execution ends with the contents of ``state`` before execution began.
 If there are any changes (additions, removals, updates), those entries are written to the database.

 This is summarized in the following diagram: